 The NOEMA Observatory is a so called ‘interferometer’.
 Interferometry achieves high-resolution observations using a cluster of comparatively small telescopes rather than a single large telescope.
-In practical terms the NOEMA interferometer is composed of currently eight 15-meter antennas and is capable of synthesizing a telescope with a diameter of 760 meters.
+In practical terms the NOEMA interferometer is composed of currently nine 15-meter antennas and is capable of synthesizing a telescope with a diameter of 760 meters.
 Once construction is finished, NOEMA will consist of twelve 15-meter antennas with up to 2120 square meters collecting surface.

 The antennas travel along two sets of rails enabling them to be placed in a variety of configuration along a north-south and east-west axis.